synle/restapi-typescript-decorators/README.md

 ```

 #### To abort pending Rest calls
 Sometimes you want to abort a pending Rest call.
-You can use `apiResponse.abort()`
+You can use `apiResponse.abort()`.
+Note that this action will also disable any attempt to retry the API for any pending instance method invokation.
+Say you are calling a fetch user with 5 retries, if you do `abort`.
+At that moment in time, the API will stop the pending API call and any retry.

 ```
 // ... your construction code here ...